zyachel/quetre/README.md

 ## FAQs

+- How do I use this?

+  Replace 'www.quora.com' in any URL with 'quetre.iket.me'.
+So, 'https://www.quora.com/Are-Nubians-nilotes' becomes 'https://quetre.iket.me/Are-Nubians-nilotes'.

+- I don't want to edit the URLs manually!

+  There are [a couple of solutions](#automatic-redirection) for that.

 - There are some unreachable routes.

   I'm working to implement them soon.
 Keep an eye on [To-Do list](#to-do).